 |Overseas||In further study||Receiving a benefit||In employment||Median Salary|

 Source: Tertiary Education Commission *Three years after completion of L5 or 6 Certificate – Building.

 Three years after completing a Level 5 or 6 Certificate in Building, 79% of graduates were employed and 13% were overseas.
 The median annual salary at that point was around $52,000.

 Quantity surveyors appear on Immigration New Zealand's long-term skill shortage list, indicating the government is actively encouraging skilled workers in those occupations to work in New Zealand.
 A full list is available on the Immigration New Zealand website.

 Immigration NZ, skill shortage list: skillshortages.immigration.govt.nz

-Vacancies in the broader category ‘Civil Engineering Professionals’ grew in the period from 2010 to 2014, but eased slightly in the last year.
-It still should be easier to find a job in this category now than it was a few years ago.
+Vacancies in the broader category ‘Civil Engineering Professionals’ grew in the period from 2010 to 2014, but eased slightly in the last two years.

 Jobs advertised chart